chrvadala/react-svg-pan-zoom/docs/migrate-from-v2-to-v3.md

 ```

-## Toolbar and miniature props are now moved in two dedicated objects
+## Toolbar and miniature props are now moved into two dedicated objects

 Replace